-Our approach was tested with three different geometry-reconstruction methods, a PCA-based plane-fitting method,5 a floor plan extrusion method,6 and a voxel-carving mesh generation method.7 The first two methods generate lower-resolution models, containing only major walls, ceilings and floors.
+The texture mapping procedure in this paper was tested with three different geometry-reconstruction methods, a PCA-based plane-fitting method, a floor plan extrusion method, and a voxel-carving mesh generation method.
+The first two methods generate very similar low-resolution models, containing only major walls, ceilings and floors.
 The third method generates high-resolution models, and attempts to reconstruct all scanned objects in the environment.
-Images illustrating the differences between the three methods are in Figure 13
+Examples of individually textured regions are shown in Figure 12, while fully texture mapped models generated by the PCA-based, floor plan extrusion, and voxel-carving approaches, can be seen in Figures 13, 14, and 15 respectively.